 Clinical Instructor, Franklin Memorial Hospital

-Taffy Davis is an assistant clinical professor in the nursing program at University of New England.
-She teaches nursing leadership, community health and simulation.
-Taffy was clinical instructor at Franklin Memorial Hospital in Farmington, Maine, and still works per diem teaching cardiac rhythm recognition and leadership courses.
-She has been a registered nurse for 30 years and worked in emergency medicine, outpatient clinics and as a nurse manager of Surgical Services and Medical–Surgical units.
+Taffy is a Clinical Informatics Specialist at Franklin Memorial Hospital and is involved in the implementation of a new electronic health record.
+A long-time clinical nurse educator, including experience at University of New England's nursing program, Taffy continues to facilitate clinical and leadership education.
+She has been a registered nurse for over 30 years and worked in emergency medicine, outpatient clinics and as a nurse manager of Surgical Services, Outpatient Clinics/Oncology and Medical-Surgical units.
 She started her nursing career at Mass.
-General in orthopaedics.
+General in orthopedics.

 Her interests lie in the science behind learning, as well as creating online learning.
-Taffy has developed an online Charge Nurse program with participation from acute care and long-term care facilities and has designed numerous online modules using Articulate Storyline.
+Taffy has developed an online Charge Nurse program with participation from acute care and long-term care facilities and has designed numerous online modules using Articulate Storyline including the Maine Nurse Preceptor Education Program and MOTIVATE oral health online modules, which included working with subject matter experts.
 She has presented at the Association of Nurses in Professional Development (ANPD) 2016 annual conference with Carole MacKenzie on Best Practices in Developing a Statewide Nursing Preceptor Education Program using Evidence-Based Practice and in 2014 on Barriers to Using Web Tools in Instructional Design and the creation of the top ten web tools list for instructional design.
-She also designed an online module with ANPD for a new Charge Nurse Program.
+She also designed an online module for ANPD's Frontline Leader-Charge Nurse Program.

-Taffy is an active member of the Association of Nurses in Professional Development and the Organization of Maine Nurse Executives-Nursing Leaders of Maine.
-She is a member of the Association of Talent Development and previously was a member on the University of Maine Farmington institutional review board.
+Taffy is a member of the Association of Nurses in Professional Development, Organization of Maine Nurse Executives-Nursing Leaders of Maine, Association of Talent Development and past member on the University of Maine at Farmington institutional review board.